dkrivets/named-buffer/README.md

 TEXT-BUFFER mode is a small extension which has a simple way to create new buffer does not think about it name.
-By default, new buffer name looks like TEMP-1, but you can set your name.
+By default, name of a new buffer looks like TEMP-1, but you can set your name.
 When the buffer will be created it name will be \"TEMP-1\".
 The next buffer name increment number \"TEMP-2\" and etc.
 ![Emacs ui: text-buffer in use.](https://github.com/dkrivets/text-buffer/blob/assets/emacs_textbufer.png?raw=true)